antimof/UxPlay/README.md

 The "features" code and other settings are set in `UxPlay/lib/dnssdint.h`.

 # Changelog
-1.56 2022-09-01   Added support for building and running UxPlay-1.56 on Windows (github source only, no changes
+1.56 2022-09-01   Added support for building and running UxPlay-1.56 on Windows (no changes
 		  to Unix (Linux, *BSD, macOS) codebase.)

 1.56 2022-07-30   Remove -bt709 from -rpi, -rpiwl, -rpifb as GStreamer is now fixed.